owhonda-moses/bbc-news-nlp/README.md

     ```

 2.  **Create Personal Access Token File**
     This project requires a GitHub Personal Access Token (PAT) for the setup script.
-Create a file named `pat.env` in the root directory and add it to .gitignore:
+Create a file named `pat.env` in the root directory and add it to `.gitignore`:
     ```
     # pat.env
     GITHUB_TOKEN=your_personal_access_token_here